Shockwave therapy machine – what does it do? Is it safe? Will it help my chronic pain? Will it finally resolve my tendinopathy?

 Shockwave therapy is the use of sound waves to treat injuries and muscular and tendon problems.
 Shockwave therapy is both FDA and TGA approved and has been the focus of many successful clinical trials and has been deemed a safe method of treatment.
 The hand-held device sends high energy soundwaves into the underlying target tissue.

+This results in increased blood flow to the area, and increased metabolic activity around the site of the pain.
 These changes can lead to immediate relief from pain, and after successive treatments can accelerate the healing process – getting you pain-free quicker!

 What to expect during and after your session?

 Your osteopath will thoroughly examine the affected area, apply some conductive gel to the skin, and via the handheld shockwave handle, begin to send shockwaves into the target tissues.
 Initially, you may feel some deep pain which will be replaced by a less painful numbness or a heavy feeling – this indicates correct targeting of the problem area.

 Your shockwave session is 15 minutes long by itself or can be used in conjunction with other treatment techniques, which will be a full 30-minute osteopathic consult.
 Many patients get pain relief straight after the first treatment.
 Depending on the condition and your response to the treatment, you may require 1 to 5 treatments.
 Usually after 3 shockwave sessions you should see an improvement in your symptoms.